Yandex Cloud

 • Service account key: Specify the service account ID.

-• Service account private key: Copy the contents of the key.pem file to this field.
+• Service account private key: Paste the contents of the key.pem file to this field.

 • Install jaeger-agent: Select this option to install jaeger-agent.

-The endpoint and the DB names were returned when preparing the Managed Service for YDB DB whereas the service account settings were retrieved in the previous subsection.
+You got the endpoint and database names when preparing the Managed Service for YDB database and the service account settings, in the previous subsection.

 5. Click Install.